BULL SALE

 BULLCHECK™

-In general, fertility in an individual bull will have a greater impact on your profit than fertility in an individual cow.
+However, fertility in an individual bull will likely have a greater impact on your profit than fertility in an individual cow.
 This is because one bull can be used to breed up to 40 females via natural service.
-So poor reproductive performance in your female herd brought about by infertility &/or subfertility in a bull will prove expensive.
+So infertility &/or subfertility in a bull, resulting in the poor reproductive performance in your female herd will prove very expensive.

 This is why we believe it is so important, as both a buyer & as a seedstock producer, to have an objective assessment of a bull’s fertility before he steps into a sale ring.

 BULLCHECKTM is an objective assessment of bull fertility according to defined & documented standards across set components.
-It has been developed by Australian Cattle Veterinarians (ACV) for this specific purpose & is conducted by a qualified veterinarian accredited with ACV, part of the Australian Veterinary Association Limited.
+It has been developed by Australian Cattle Veterinarians (ACV), part of the Australian Veterinary Association Limited, for this specific purpose & is conducted by a qualified veterinarian accredited with ACV.

 BULLCHECKTM sets out clear, concise methods & guidelines for vets to assess bulls according to these standards.
 It objectively substantiates a bull has a high probability of being fertile at the time of examination & the foreseeable future, save any unforeseen adverse events, injury or disease.
 It is founded on Australian research, peer reviewed literature & extensive in-field experience of Australian veterinarians.
 It is the 'gold card' - the highest possible standard currently available - for an objective fertility measurement of a bull's reproductive soundness that is transparent & consistent, no matter the breed.